skvadrik/re2c/BUILD.md

     default.

   * `-DRE2C_REBUILD_LEXERS=yes`
-    Enable regeneration of *.re* files (as opposed to using bootstrap files).
+    Enable regeneration of lexers from *.re* files (as opposed to using pre-generated bootstrap files).
 This requires setting `-DRE2C_FOR_BUILD` to an existing re2c executable path.

   * `-DRE2C_REBUILD_PARSERS=yes`
-    Enable regeneration of `parser.cc` and `parser.h` files (as opposed to using bootstrap files).
-This requires an available Bison parser generator.
+    Enable regeneration of parsers from *.ypp* files with bison (as opposed to using pre-generated bootstrap files).

   * `-DRE2C_REBUILD_DOCS=yes`
     Enable regeneration of documentation (requires Python 3 Docutils).